redhat-cop/rhis-builder/README.md

   - All Privileges -> Virtual Machine -> Edit Inventory (All)
   - All Privileges -> Virtual Machine -> Provisioning (All)

-As a general note, we are using ansible vault for storing our credentials and follow a standard pattern.
-For each variable file that stores encrypted variables, we also have a corresponding file _vault.yml.
-For example:
+As a general note, we are using ansible vault for storing our credentials.
+All vaulted variables are stored in rhisbuilder_vault.yml and stored in the home directory of the launching user.
-- builder_vars.yml
-- builder_vault.yml

 When we have a variable secret that we are vaulting we reference a vaulted variable using variablename_vault, like this:
 - offline_token: "{{ offline_token_vault }}"